What is Heatstroke? And How Can It Be

 - Keep your head covered.

-- Move the person to a shaded, cool surface.
-Elevate their feet slightly to improve
+Move the person to a shaded, cool surface.
+Elevate their feet slightly to improve blood flow to the heart.

 - Loosen tight clothing.